tuyenshares/personal-website/content/authors/admin/_index.md

 bio: I am passionate about understanding why we do things we do and finding evidence-based methods to improve our lives.
 interests:
-  - Cognitive science
-  - Behavioural economics
   - Data analytics
+  - Behavioural science
+  - Ethics
   - Mindfulness
-  - Education
 social:
   - display:
       header: false